What is a HUD home?

 Properties in the Exclusive Listing Period are available for purchase by Owner Occupants, non-profit organizations, and government entities.
 The duration of this period will vary depending on the property’s FHA insurability.

 If the property is being sold as Insured (IN) or Insured with Escrow (IE), the Exclusive Listing Period is 15 days.
 Bids received during the first 10 days are considered to be received simultaneously, and the initial bid review is on the 11th day of the Exclusive Listing Period.
 If there is no winning bid, bids continue to be reviewed on a daily basis (Monday through Saturday) for the remaining of the 15 days.
-If a bid is not accepted during that time frame investors are allowed to bid starting on the 16th day from listing date.
+If a bid is not accepted during that time frame investors are allowed to bid starting on the 16th day from the listing date.

 If the property is Uninsured (UI) or Uninsured 203(k) eligible (UK), the Exclusive Listing Period is five (5) days.
 Bids received during these five (5) days are considered as though they are received simultaneously, and are not opened until the 6th day of the Exclusive Listing Period.